pbombonato/pokefinder/README.md

 ## Future Improvements

-- Review and fix of Typescript code after Typescript course (Done)
+:white_check_mark: Review and fix of Typescript code after Typescript course (Done)
-- Implementation of Pinia, Vitest and Cypress
+:black_square_button: Implementation of Pinia, Vitest and Cypress
-- Separation of components into smaller, more organized pieces
+:white_check_mark: Separation of components into smaller, more organized pieces
-- Inclusion of icons for design purposes
+:black_square_button: Inclusion of icons for design purposes
-- Code review and bug fixing
-- Addition of new functionalities and information
+:black_square_button: Addition of new functionalities and information

 ## Conclusion